hschwaiger-usgs/volcano-ash3d/README.md

 - `USEPOINTERS = T or [F]`
-              The default is for arrays to be allocatable, but if you are building Ash3d to be called from C++ codes, such as forestclaw, then some arrays need to be defined as pointer.
+              The default is for arrays to be allocatable, but if you are building Ash3d to be called from C++ codes, such as forestclaw, then some arrays need to be defined as pointers.
 This does not work with older versions of gfortran.
 - `USEEXTDATA  = [T] or F`
               Ash3d can be built with lists of Airports and global volcanoes